 In this interactive workshop, Linda will look at the WHY and the HOW of being a manager who uses coaching alongside other leadership styles.
 There will be a number of short “buzz” sessions for delegates to practice some coaching techniques in pairs or small groups.
 Linda will share stories and examples from …

 When we find ourselves in complex situations it’s common to fall back on the tried and trusted, however this may not always deliver the greatest value.
 During this session, we’ll use Cynefin as a lens to discuss how techniques including Hypothesis-Driven Development and The Mikado Method can help teams navigate the domain …

 What if your engineering teams didn’t have to be static?
 What if you could form them, disband them or adapt their composition every 3 months?
 And people could pick what they work on?

 Is it a recipe for disaster?
-Or would it give you the flexibility to work on what has the highest …
+Or would it give you the flexibility to work on what …

 This talk walks you through our learnings of our four days a week remote work experiment: the good, the bad and the ugly.Click for more information